Frequently Asked Questions

 All new first-year freshman students are encouraged to participate in this unique

-We ask that new first year freshman students wear the purple "2019 Week of Welcome"
+We ask that new first year freshman students wear the purple 2023 new student t-shirt

 We sincerely request your attention and respect for the ceremony.
 All of the students have worked very hard to reach this point in their academic career, and we ask that you follow the precepts described during the ceremony.